rodrigoalcarazdelaosa/fisiquimicamente/content/en/post/SpaceX-Demo-2/index.md

 $$
 where $h_0 = 0$, $v_0 = 0$ and $a = 14.1\thinspace$m/s<sup>2</sup>.

-In the following plot both the empirical **altitude** and the one calculated assuming an UVLM, during the first four minutes of the Falcon 9's ascent, are drawn:
+In the following plot both the empirical **altitude** and the one calculated assuming an UVLM, during the first four minutes of the Falcon 9's ascent, are shown:

 <canvas id="h-t-MRUV"></canvas>